So you want to go hiking and would like to take your baby or small child with you?

 - Backpack Cross-Country Child Carrier

-First lets take a look at baby backpacks, then well talk about how to choose the best one for you.
-Here is a feature overview of our 3 favorite carriers with full reviews and our buying guide below.
+Let’s take a look at the top rated hiking baby carriers, then we’ll talk about how to choose the right one for you in our buyers guide below.

 Hiking Baby Carrier Reviews